 While it works great on grass, this small model is not as good with dirt and debris, so creating the initial edge may be a bit of a chore.

-The front wheel has a built-in spring to assist users in varying their cutting depth.
-At any depth, the 12 amp motor is powerful enough to cut through most thicknesses of grass.
+The front wheel has a built-in spring to assist users in varying the cutting depth.
+At any depth, the 12 A motor is powerful enough to cut through most thicknesses of grass.
 Lightweight and easy to maneuver for curved cuts.
 Integrated cord technology keeps the cord and extension cord locked together.
 Adjustable handle can be raised and lowered for user comfort.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.